Table of Contents[Hide][Show]

-What is a Greens Superfood Powder?
+What Is a Green Superfood Powder?

-In short, a green superfood powder is many servings of vegetables and superfoods in a scoop of water-soluble powder.
+In short, a green superfood powder contains many servings of vegetables and superfoods in a scoop of water-soluble powder.
 In addition to veggies and superfoods, the powder may also contain other health-supporting ingredients like probiotics and immune-supporting herbs.

-Why Greens Supplement?
+Why a Greens Supplement?